ChenZhongPu/data-structure-swufe/book/src/stack_queue/stack_python.md

     print(i)
 ```

 Why can we use `for` to iterate the list?
-The iterator behind the scenes plays the magic!
+The iterator behind the scenes plays the magic[^for]!
 See more at [Iterators](https://docs.python.org/3/tutorial/classes.html#iterators).

 It is often a good practice to prepare a single class as the iterator which offers the `__next__()` method: